Symbian: Symbian C++

 As Symbian OS is written in C++ using Symbian Software's coding standards, it is possible to develop using Symbian C++, although it is not a standard implementation.
 Before the release of the Qt SDK, this was the standard development environment.
 There were multiple platforms based on Symbian OS that provided software development kits (SDKs) for application developers wishing to target Symbian OS devices, the main ones being UIQ and S60.
 Individual phone products, or families, often had SDKs or SDK extensions downloadable from the maker's website too.

 The SDKs contain documentation, the header files and library files needed to build Symbian OS software, and a Windows-based emulator ("WINS").
 Up until Symbian OS version 8, the SDKs also included a version of the GNU Compiler Collection (GCC) compiler (a cross-compiler) needed to build software to work on the device.

 Symbian OS 9 and the Symbian platform use a new application binary interface (ABI) and needed a different compiler.
 A choice of compilers is available including a newer version of GCC (see external links below).

-Unfortunately, Symbian C++ programming has a steep learning curve, as Symbian C++ requires the use of special techniques such as descriptors, active objects and the cleanup stack.
+Symbian C++ programming has a steep learning curve, as Symbian C++ requires the use of special techniques such as descriptors, active objects and the cleanup stack.
 This can make even relatively simple programs initially harder to implement than in other environments.
 It is possible that the techniques, developed for the much more restricted mobile hardware and compilers of the 1990s, caused extra complexity in source code because programmers are required to concentrate on low-level details instead of more application-specific features.
 As of 2010, these issues are no longer the case when using standard C++, with the Qt SDK.

 Symbian C++ programming is commonly done with an integrated development environment (IDE).
 For earlier versions of Symbian OS, the commercial IDE CodeWarrior for Symbian OS was favoured.
 The CodeWarrior tools were replaced during 2006 by Carbide.c++, an Eclipse-based IDE developed by Nokia.
 Carbide.c++ is offered in four different versions: Express, Developer, Professional, and OEM, with increasing levels of capability.
 Fully featured software can be created and released with the Express edition, which is free.
 Features such as UI design, crash debugging etc. are available in the other, charged-for, editions.
 Microsoft Visual Studio 2003 and 2005 are also supported via the Carbide.vs plugin.